 Recycling and Reusing

 Currently one garbage truck of textiles is taken to landfill or incinerated every single second.
 We believe this is a tragic loss of resources.
-So, we seized the opportunity to start sourcing unwanted materials from other places.
+But we also see signs of hope in the form of recycled fibres, which have become central to our material mix.
 This could be leftovers from production processes, post consumer waste, materials recovered from the environment - especially the ocean - and deadstock.
-This is a byword for fabrics that have been produced but that fail to sell.
-Often producers and designers demand a material, and then no longer want to use it.
-Fashion can be fickle.
-We are not.
+This is a byword for fabrics that have been produced but are either surplus to requirements or are no longer desired by the brand who ordered them.
+We're happy to pick up the slack - using these leftovers as the source material for our popular Limited Edition Collections.

 We recognise that a key aspect of material and societal sustainability is the reduced use of resources